lorens-osman-dev/cluster/src/createFamily/commit_info.md

 ## Did

+-   [*] getAbstractFileByPath instead this.app.vault.adapter.exists in in familyModal.ts
+-   [*] getAbstractFileByPath instead this.app.vault.adapter.exists in buttons.ts
--   [*] move the file to the trash instead of deleting it
+-   [*] getAbstractFileByPath instead this.app.vault.adapter.exists in createClustersAndOrphansFolder.ts

 ## ToDo